 Jamie ‑ Fort Mill, SC

-I’ve worked closely with Paragon Athletics over the past year and can confidently say their dedication to health and wellness has allowed me to return to training and racing after a difficult injury curtailed my season in 2015.
+I’ve worked closely with Paragon Athletics for several years and can confidently say their dedication to health and wellness has allowed me to return to training and racing after a difficult injury curtailed my season in 2015.
 We will join Paragon for a few hours one day of the camp, but I’d encourage campers to take advantage of your trip to Flagstaff and extend your stay a day or two to schedule a one-on-one prehab and gait analysis session with Ryan, the owner of Paragon Athletics and head trainer.
-Their facility is located three miles from Embassy Suites.
+Their facility is located three miles from the hotels.
 The discounted cost for RKUC campers is $200 for a 2-hour session, with other packages available.
 Appointments are available:

 - Wednesday October 6th